Image: CC0 Creative Commons

 The next two total solar eclipses both cross South America; in 2019 it’s northern Chile and Argentina, and in 2020 it’s across the south of both countries.
 The next total solar eclipse in the UK isn’t until 2090, but the US gets another turn in 2024.

-Read more: How and when to photograph the moon
+Read more: How to photograph a total solar eclipse

 4. Vatnajökull crystal caves